Superintendent: Dracut High School teacher placed on leave for distributing ‘highly inappropriate’ survey to students

 DRACUT, MASS.
-(WHDH) – A Dracut High School teacher has been placed on leave after the superintendent says they distributed a “highly inappropriate” survey to students.
+(WHDH) - A Dracut High School teacher has been placed on leave after the superintendent says he distributed a “highly inappropriate” survey to students.

-The school district became aware of the survey late Friday afternoon and placed teacher Erick Jackson on leave pending a review of the incident, Superintendent Steven Stone said in a statement.
+The school district became aware of the survey late Friday afternoon and placed science teacher Eric Jackson on leave pending a review of the incident, Superintendent Steven Stone said in a statement.

 “I just thought it was very strange and that I didn’t want to be partaking in it,” said junior Daniel Martin.